Backed by

 The Re-Education Programme is a collaborative intervention model designed to work in close partnership with school leaders.
 It is informed by research which highlights that “having a strong re-education programme enables schools to understand the expectations set out for having a clear strategy for reintegrating a pupil who returns to school following a suspension, and for managing their future behaviour” (Ofsted, School Inspection Handbook, 2024).

 With over 35 adaptable projects, the programme offers a comprehensive, ready-to-implement toolkit aligned with a school’s MIS behaviour categories.
-This enables leaders to deliver targeted, flexible interventions that reflect their unique context and priorities.
+This enables leaders to deliver targeted, flexible interventions tailored to their unique context and priorities.

 True Stories Initiative